U.S. flag

 • 9-module online course (estimated 5-hour duration)

 • CTAT is the replacement for HTSOS.
-Individuals who have completed HTSOS and have a valid certificate (6 years from date of completion) do not need to complete CTAT until their HTSOS certification expires.
+Individuals who completed HTSOS and have a valid certificate (6 years from date of completion) do not need to complete CTAT until their HTSOS certification expires.

 • Valid FACT certificate will satisfy CTAT requirement

-• Tuition is $2,787 for FY 2022 (travel and lodging additional)
+• Tuition is $115 for FY 2024

 • To register: Work with your Administrative Office to submit OPM Standard Form SF-182 and vendor payment information to the Foreign Service Institute Registrar: